Denov: Etymology

 The Uzbek name of the city comes from the Persian word "ده نو" 'Deh-e No' (in Tajik alphabet: “деҳнав”) meaning “new village”.

 Geography

 Denov is located in a subtropical valley in a mountainous part of Uzbekistan's Surxondaryo Region with the Hissar Range to the north and east and the Chulbair Range to the west.
 It is close to the border with Tajikistan, on the main road to the international border crossing, and thus functions as a regional transport hub.

+Climate

+Denov has a semi-arid climate (Köppen: BSk) with mild winters and very hot summers.

 Population

 In 2011 the city population was 68,994 persons, and 78,300 in 2016.
+Denov is the f1t most populous city in Surxondaryo Region and the 15th in Uzbekistan.
+It is among the largest districts of the Republic.The city is inhabited by Uzbeks, Tajiks, Sogutarosh (one of the groups of Tajik-speaking Romani people), Russians, Tatars, Koreans, Uyghurs and representatives of other nationalities.

 Economy

 Denov's economy revolves around cross-border trade with Tajikistan and agriculture from the surrounding hinterland.

 The climate in the valley is mild, and so the land around Denov is used successfully for producing wine, as well as growing a variety of other agricultural plants.
 Cross border trade with Tajikistan is another important part of the local economy.

+The town has a cotton ginning, oil extraction, brick, auto repair, and distillery plants, as well as an oil terminal.

+The only place in the former Soviet Union where sugarcane was grown and rum was produced.
+The city has the largest bazaar in Surxondaryo Region.

+Developed service sector, including catering establishments, individual tailoring, shoe repair, etc.

+An inter-district newspaper Chaganiyon is published in Denov.
+There is a local television station.

+There is a bus station with departure of buses around the district, to district centers of Surxondaryo Region, to the nearest regional centers, including Tashkent.

+The station building is located on the line connecting the capital of Tajikistan, Dushanbe, with other cities, including Russia.

+And since February 2011 the Denov - Tashkent flight was opened, passing through the new railway track Qumqoʻrgʻon - Boysun - Tashguzar.
+There are 2 hotels, including "Hotel Eurasia".

+Recently, tourists from different countries transit through Denov every year, traveling through Uzbekistan, continuing on their way to neighboring Tajikistan.
+The flow of transit tourists is growing every year.